SolidLabResearch/FormViewer/README.md

 - [x] Create a Form Viewer web app to that creates a simple web form using a Form Template
 - [x] The Form Template should be available on a public URL and loaded into the application at run time
-- [x] Make the application to post data to a Solid pod container
+- [x] Make the application to post data to an [LDP](https://www.w3.org/TR/ldp/) resource
 - [ ] Make the app store the provenance information of the results
-- [x] The location of the Solid pod container may be provided via the Form Template or be set at run time
+- [x] The location of the [LDP](https://www.w3.org/TR/ldp/) resource may be provided via the Form Template or be set at run time
 - [ ] Create a Result Viewer app that displays the results in a nice format (using the provenance information)

-The Solid Form Viewer can create a Web Form when a template URL is provided.
+The Form Viewer can create a Web Form when a template URL is provided.

 # Demonstrator